taj-shabreen/YOLOv11-MultiClass-Detection-Web/README.md

 </p>

 ## 🌟 Contribute or Star
-⭐️ If you liked the project, give it a star!
+ If you liked the project, give it a star⭐️